zogzog/cubicweb/doc/book/en/annexes/faq.rst

   When doing development, you need a real language and template languages are not real languages.

-  Using Python enables developing applications for which code is easier to maintain with real functions/classes/contexts without the need of learning a new dialect.
+  Using Python instead of a template langage for describing the user interface makes it to maintain with real functions/classes/contexts without the need of learning a new dialect.
 By using Python, we use standard OOP techniques and this is a key factor in a robust application.

 Why do you use the LGPL license to prevent me from doing X ?
 ------------------------------------------------------------